-After you modify the configuration of an Elasticsearch cluster or node or perform other operations on them, you may need to manually restart the cluster for the changes to take effect.
-This topic describes how to restart an Elasticsearch cluster or node in the console.
+After you modify the configuration of or perform other operations on an Elasticsearch cluster or node, you may need to manually restart the cluster or node for the changes to take effect.
+This topic describes how to restart an Elasticsearch cluster or node in the Elasticsearch console.

 Restart a cluster

 - Log on to the Alibaba Cloud Elasticsearch console.

 - In the top navigation bar, select the region where your cluster resides.

 - In the left-side navigation pane, click Elasticsearch Clusters.
 On the page that appears, find the target cluster and click its ID in the Cluster ID/Name column.

 - In the upper-right corner of the Basic Information page, click Restart.

 - In the Restart dialog box, specify the required parameters.

 Notice In most cases, if the load of a cluster is not high and indexes have replica shards, the cluster can still provide services during a restart.
 In some cases, however, access timeouts may occur during a restart.
 For example, a number of clusters are forced to restart at the same time, the cluster is heavily loaded and is not accessible, indexes do not have replica shards, or large amounts of data is written and queried.
 In these cases, we recommend that you design a retry mechanism on the client before you restart the cluster.